GLOBAL MARKETS-World stocks climb on U.S. data, tax plan optimism

 Euro zone bond yields held near multi-week highs mostly on the U.S. tax code overhaul vote and passage.

-The U.S. dollar inched lower in light trading, with investors pausing ahead of the holidays and attempting to digest the implications of U.S. tax reform.
+The U.S. dollar was little changed after two days of losses in light trading on strong economic data and the tax plan, which could prompt the Federal Reserve to raise interest rates at a faster-than-expected pace.

-The dollar index, tracking the greenback against a basket of major currencies, fell 0.05 percent, with the euro up 0.04 percent to $1.1874.
-The greenback was on track to post its worst annual performance in 14 years.
+The dollar index, tracking the greenback against a basket of major currencies, was flat, with the euro down 0.03 percent to $1.1866.

-Additional reporting Marc Jones in London, Gertrude Chavez-Dreyfuss and Scott DiSavino in New York, Sruthi Shankar in Bengaluru and Fanny Potkin and Dhara Ranasinghe in London; Editing by Bernadette Baum and James Dalgleish
+Additional reporting Marc Jones in London; Gertrude Chavez-Dreyfuss in New York and Sruthi Shankar in Bengaluru.; Editing by Daniel Bases and Bernadette Baum